1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 2.2.4.
 Tools and documentary resources available to judges

-Judges has access to a library and a wide range of databases.
+Judges have access to a library and a wide range of databases.

 2.3.
 Status of administrative judges